amehrings/se352/README.md

 ###### Sequence of major functionality from user interface to persistence

+We currently are not differentiating between students and admins.

+Every user can currently add a new course to the list.
+Users are yet to be defined.

+The current user can then view all the courses, enroll in courses, and drop courses, and view the courses in each of those states.
+We save all of these states and each user sees the same thing.
+We have not implemented separate users (at least as of yet).

 ###### Lessons learned

+For this milestone, we have set up Tomcat within Eclipse to make our deployment cycle easier.
+We have also extended upon our knowledge of servlets and connecting them to the jsp pages.

 ###### Decision log and consequence of the decision

+In this milestone, we decided to use a css library to style our site rather than rely on our mockups and do the styles ourselves.
+We decided to use Semantic-UI as it is pretty and easy to use, and it gave us the feel we were looking for, though we did look at Bootstrap and Material as options.
+Those were too light-weight for us.

 ###### Discussion about the lessons learned

+If we had a bit more time and decided this sooner, we would have preferred to use a library like React or framework like Angular to make the front-end easier to deal with and have the ability to dynamically show content out of the box, ie. not have to reload the page each time an action is completed.

 ![Successful build](/milestone4_successfulBuild.png)
 ![Running server](/milestone4_runningProject.png)